yukunchen113/compvae/README.md

 # Needs To Be Updated

 ## Setup:
-Requires my library repo, please add that to your PYTHONPATH, such that the utils module can be used.
+Requires my library repo, please pip install disentangle
 ## Pipeline:

 Currently using a ProVLAE architecture